dguarneri71/PnPSearchExtention/README.md

 ### Download Files

 Questo componente permette di fare il download di tutti i file contenuti nei risultati della ricerca.
 Scarica un file alla volta.
+This component allows you to download all the files contained in the search results.
+Download one file at a time.

 <details>
   <summary>Details</summary>